Operation of ships and aircraft in international traffic

 In addition to the tax, your Finnish employer also withholds insurance contributions on your income.
 However, if you are a holder of the A1 or E101 Certificate, proving that no Finnish insurance contributions should be collected, your employer does not withhold them.

 If you are a leased employee working on board a Finnish ship or aircraft, your wages are taxed in Finland even if your employer were a foreign leasing agent.
 However, due to the provisions of tax treaties, if you live in a Nordic country that is not Finland and you work on board a Finnish aircraft, Finland may not be the country of taxation.
 If your employer company - i.e. the leasing agent - does not have a permanent establishment in Finland, it does not have to withhold tax on your wages and pay it on to the Finnish tax authority.
 In this case, you may seek tax treatment in Finland either based on taxation at source, or based on an income-tax prepayment calculation scheme, depending on whether you are a tax resident of Finland or a nonresident.
-You must file an income tax return to Finland in order to report your pay unless you have received a source-tax payment order and your wages are subject to the withholding of taxes at source.
+If no Finnish tax-at-source has been imposed on your wages in advance, you must report your wages to the Finnish Tax Administration yourself.
+File the information in MyTax or on paper with Form 50A (Earned income and deductions).
 If you must additionally pay tax in your country of residence on the wages you earn, the resulting double taxation is relieved by the authorities of that country.

 Drivers of motor vehicles

-As an alternative, you can request that your income be taxed under the progressive scale, that is, in the same way as that of those who stay in Finland longer than six months.
-Progressive taxation requires that you have submitted an application for a nonresident's tax card.
-When you fill out the application form, you must report all your Finnish-sourced earned income, your taxable earned income in your country of tax residence, and all deductions from them.
+that is, in the same way as that of those who stay in Finland longer than six months.
+If you want a progressive tax you must ask the Tax Administration for a non-resident's tax card.
+When you fill out the application form you must report all your Finnish-sourced earned income, your taxable earned income in your country of tax residence, and all deductions from them.
 Finland only taxes your income from Finnish sources, but your taxable income from your country of tax residence will have an increasing effect on your taxation in Finland.

 If your taxation is by the progressive scale, you will receive a pre-populated tax return during the following year on which you will find a specification of your income and deductions, and the final result of your assessment (whether you must pay more taxes or whether you get a refund).
 Check the information printed on the pre-completed tax return form.
 If there is no need for corrections or additions, you do not have to do anything.
 If needed, you can make changes or corrections to your tax return in MyTax or on paper forms.

 Finnish-sourced income on the tax return of the country of residence

-When you complete your income tax return for your home country, you must include your Finnish-sourced income in it — and the taxes you paid here.
-If your country collects any additional taxes, the information on your tax return will help its tax authorities to eliminate any double taxation of your income.
+When you complete your income tax return for your home country, you must include your Finnish-sourced income in it and also the taxes you paid here.
+If you must pay additional taxes in that country, the information on your tax return will help its tax authorities to eliminate any double taxation of your income.